Claiming Council Tax Reduction

 - You have been admitted to the United Kingdom on the condition that you have 'no recourse to public funds'.
-Council tax support is a public fund, so you may not claim it if this condition was applied to you
+Council tax reduction is a public fund, so you may not claim it if this condition was applied to you;

 How do I claim council tax reduction?

 I don't think that I am eligible to claim council tax reduction, is there anything else I can do to reduce my council tax bill?